stet-stet/ddc_onset/README.md

+# DDC-ONSET H5PYizing

+This was modified by me for the purpose of aiding training.
+Below is the original README, written by [chrisdonahue](https://github.com/chrisdonahue).

 # Music onset detector from Dance Dance Convolution

 This is a simple CPU- and GPU-compatible PyTorch port of the lightweight CNN-based music onset detector model from [Dance Dance Convolution](https://arxiv.org/abs/1703.06891), originally referred to in that work as the "step placement" model.